nacho692/pa-dlna-chromecast/docs/source/development.rst

 This way, the last part of the current track is not truncated by the amount of latency introduced by the device's read buffer and the delay introduced by filling the read buffer of the next track is minimized.

-This feature is enabled on a per encoder or per device basis with the ``track_metadata`` option.
-It is enabled by default.

 Asyncio Tasks
 """""""""""""